ltdung/VBNN_HighTc/README.md

-Hierarchical Gaussian Process Classifier (HGP)
+## Variational Bayesian Neural Network (VBNN) for Critical Temperature (Tc) Predictive Model

-This folder contains the Python implementation of the HGP model presented in the submitted manuscript "A Scalable Hierarchical Gaussian Process Classifier".
+This folder contains the Python implementation of the VBNN model presented in the submitted manuscript "Critical Temperature Prediction for a Superconductor: A Variational Bayesian Neural Network Approach".

 ===================================================